-Port Jefferson Station is a decidedly white-collar town, with fully 87.19% of the workforce employed in white-collar jobs, well above the national average.
+Port Jefferson Station is a decidedly white-collar town, with fully 85.99% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Port Jefferson Station is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Port Jefferson Station who work in teaching (14.15%), office and administrative support (12.90%), and sales jobs (10.69%).
+There are especially a lot of people living in Port Jefferson Station who work in teaching (15.17%), sales jobs (13.79%), and office and administrative support (9.58%).

 Also of interest is that Port Jefferson Station has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Port Jefferson Station citizens is very high relative to the national average among all cities (21.84%): 34.19% of adults in Port Jefferson Station have a bachelor's degree or even advanced degree.
+The population of Port Jefferson Station is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.01% of adults in Port Jefferson Station have a bachelor's degree or even advanced degree.

 The most common language spoken in Port Jefferson Station is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and German.